 Step 1 - Measuring and Create the Pattern

 When measuring the seat, remember to include the skirt length at the front and sides.
-Measure the seat all the way to the back of the back legs, and allow slight ease at the depth of each side.
-With the inner back, take care to include the depth of the sides and slight ease, as you did with the seat.
-When measuring the top, include the depth of the upper back in this measurement.
-When measuring the outer back section, allow extra length for the lower edge to be matched to the seat piece when it's pinned together.
+Measure the seat to the back of the back legs, and allow slight ease at a depth of each side.
+With the inner back, take care to include the depth of the sides, as you did with the seat.
+When measuring the top, including the depth of the upper back in this measurement.
+When calculating the outer back section, allow extra length for the lower edge to match the seat piece when it's pinned together.

 Presuming you have a set of matching chairs, you can save time by cutting out a sample slipcover from inexpensive muslin fabric and using this as your pattern.
 Once you've got all the measurements, cut out the three sections from muslin, remembering to cut them slightly oversized.
 This will serve as your pattern.

 Step 2 - Cutting the Slipcover Pieces

 Cut each piece out roughly to size, leaving generous margins around the edges.
 Pin them together on the chair, and machine baste them together.

 It's best to choose a fabric that is easy to work with, such as cotton or linen.
 These natural fiber fabrics are comfortable to sit on as they "breathe."
 They are also very durable and are suitable for being washed in the machine, which is particularly handy for dining chair slipcovers that are more prone to food and drink spills than those in other rooms.
 A slight downside to using these natural fabrics is their tendency to get creased, but this is quickly resolved by ironing them before you put them on your chairs.

 Position the inner back section on the chair.
 Pin darts at the upper front corners, making sure you leave plenty of seam allowance around the back.
 Then, pin the outer back to the inner back, pin the seat piece to the inner and outer back, with darts at the front corners.